Residence Life & Housing

 Proper security within the residence halls is the responsibility of each resident.
 Room doors should be double-locked whenever possible.
 Exterior doors must never be propped open.

-• Campus Police officers routinely walk through campus residence hall common spaces as a matter of safety and security.
+- Campus Police officers routinely walk through campus residence hall common spaces as a matter of safety and security.
 Common spaces are generally defined as areas for group use.
-Examples of common space include living areas, lounges, hallways, stairs, laundry rooms, and kitchens.
+Examples of common spaces include living areas, lounges, hallways, stairs, laundry rooms, and kitchens.
 Personal space is generally defined as space designated for individual use, such as bedrooms.

-• The University is not responsible for personal property that is lost, stolen, or damaged.
+- The University is not responsible for personal property that is lost, stolen, or damaged.
 Large sums of money or other valuables should not be kept in individual rooms.
-All items of value should be removed during break periods.
+Valuable items should be removed during break periods.
 All losses should be reported to Campus Police.
 Personal belongings that a student brings into the residence halls are not covered under the University's insurance policy.
 In some instances, a family's homeowner insurance may cover possessions of students at college.
 Students and their families are encouraged to check coverage options under their homeowner's insurance.

-• Unauthorized entry by anyone into a space not their own may result in conduct action and/or criminal sanctions as provided under Pennsylvania State law.
+- Unauthorized entry by anyone into a space that is not their own may result in conduct action and/or criminal sanctions as provided under Pennsylvania State law.
 Residence Life staff are authorized to use master keys to allow residents into their assigned room, respond to an emergency situation, or inspect the space prior to a break period.

-• Interference with or harassment in any form directed at any member of the Residence Life Staff, Campus Police and/or law enforcement officials, including, but not limited to EMS and fire personnel, will be referred to Student Development.
+- Interference with or harassment in any form directed at any member of the Residence Life Staff, Campus Police and/or law enforcement officials, including, but not limited to EMS and fire personnel, will be referred to Student Accountability & Conflict Transformation.

-• In ground-level rooms equipped with special security screens, opening of the screen or removal of the plastic seal is permitted only in the event of an emergency.
+- Ground-level rooms are equipped with security window screens.
+Opening the screen or removal of the plastic seal is permitted only in the event of an emergency.

-• Tampering with safety equipment, including but not limited to window seals or screens, electrical boxes, fire extinguishers and life-safety detectors, may result in repair charges, a fine for violation of a safety policy, and may be referred to Student Development.
+- Tampering with safety equipment, including but not limited to window seals or screens, electrical boxes, fire extinguishers and life-safety detectors, may result in repair charges, a fine for violation of a safety policy, and may be referred to Student Accountability & Conflict Transformation.